gileadekelvin/standup-api/README.md

 - [@graphql-codegen](https://www.graphql-code-generator.com/): to generate code (merged schema and types for typescript) from th GraphQL Schema.
 - [@graphql-eslint](https://github.com/dotansimha/graphql-eslint): integrate GraphQL and ESLint to define rules to a better development experience.
 - [Jest](https://jestjs.io/): testing Framework with a focus on simplicity.
+- Github Actions: You need to enable Github actions to be able to run tests and builds automatically.
+- CircleCI: You need to connect CircleCI to your repository to be able to run tests and builds automatically.

 ## Useful commands